Shiv2717/IBM-CLOUD-PROJECT/README.md

 - **Original cloud workflow:** IBM Cloud / IBM notebook environment
 - **Deployment:** Streamlit Community Cloud

-## 📌 Resume-ready description

-**NetGuard — Network Intrusion Detection System | Python, Streamlit, scikit-learn, IBM Cloud**

-- Developed an interactive ML-based network intrusion detection application using Decision Tree and Random Forest classifiers to classify network traffic.
-- Implemented automated preprocessing, train/test evaluation, confusion matrix, precision/recall/F1 analysis and model feature-importance visualization.
-- Built a deployable Streamlit dashboard supporting CSV uploads, single-record predictions, confidence scoring and downloadable prediction history.

-## 🎤 Interview explanation

-> NetGuard is a machine-learning based Network Intrusion Detection System.
-I extended my original IBM Cloud Decision Tree project into a web application using Python and Streamlit.
-The application preprocesses labelled network traffic, trains either a Decision Tree or Random Forest classifier, evaluates the model using accuracy, precision, recall and F1 score, and provides interactive predictions with confidence and feature importance.
-I also added a synthetic demo dataset so the complete workflow can be demonstrated without requiring a real network capture.

-## 🔐 Security / scope note

-NetGuard is an **academic and portfolio demonstration**, not a production firewall or packet-blocking system.
-It does not capture live packets, automatically block attackers, or guarantee detection of novel attacks.
-Real deployment would require representative datasets, packet/flow ingestion, authentication, secure storage, monitoring, model validation, drift detection and a proper security review.

 ## 🚀 Future production upgrades